programminghistorian/ph-submissions/lessons/Simple-Calculations-with-R.md

 104.0   180.0   265.5   280.3   360.5   622.0
 ```

 Running a summary shows us that the minimum number of passengers between January 1949 and December 1960 was 104,000 and that the maximum number of passengers was 622,000.
 The mean value shows us that approximately 280,300 people travelled per month during the time the data was collected for.
-These values can be useful for seeing how much of a spread there was in the number of passengers.
+These values can be useful for seeing the degree of variation in number of passengers over time.

-Using the `summary()` function is a good way to get an overview of the entire data set, but what happens if you are interested in a subset of the data, such as a particular year or certain months?
+Using the `summary()` function is a good way to get an overview of the entire data set, but what if you are interested in a subset of the data, such as a particular year or certain months?
 You can select different data points (such as a particular month) and ranges (such as a particular year) in R to calculate many different values.
 For example, you can add the number of passengers for two months together to determine the total number of passengers over that period of time.

-Try adding the first two values from the `AirPassengers` data in the console and then hit “Enter”.
+Try adding the first two values from the `AirPassengers` data in the console and then hit 'Enter'.
 You should see two lines that read:

 ```
 > 112+118